bparanj/hivegrid.dev/README.md

 ## Ansible Playbooks

-Ansible is used as the provisioner in Packer.
-The playbooks are included in the master playbook.
-The master playbook is run by Packer to create a custom AMI from a base Ubuntu 22.04 image.
+Packer uses Ansible as the provisioner.
+The Ansible playbooks are included in the master playbook.
+Packer runs the master playbook to create a custom AMI from a base Ubuntu 22.04 image.
 The playbooks:

 - Install required packages on Ubuntu 22.04
 - Install and configure Fail2ban